hhshams1333/chat-app/README.md

-# Instructions on How to Set Up and Run the Application

 ## Project Overview
 This project is a **NestJS-based chat and authentication system** that allows users to register, log in, and join chat rooms.
 It provides the following key features: